Isaac-Elijah-Carrillo/isaac-security-portfolio/labs/active-directory-enterprise-deployment/README.md

 - Joined CLIENT01 to the `corp.local` domain
 - Authenticated using the domain administrator account
-- Verified domain authentication
+- Verified successful domain authentication
-- Verified the computer object was created within Active Directory
+- Confirmed the computer object was created in Active Directory

 ---